Bunkai9448/VWF_Calculator/README.md

 Background.png: This is the image that the tool will display, the purple rectangle in the sample.

-EuropeanTeletext.ttf: This is a mono-space font (Fixed width Font) that to tool will use for display by default.
+EuropeanTeletext.ttf: This is a mono-space font (Fixed width Font) the tool will use it for display by default.
 You can put any other Font to see different options, put a non mono-space font for a VWF display.

 LICENSE: selfexplanatory, right?